DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-04-02-showing-submitted-claims-in-support.md

 #### Accredited providers filter

-The accredited providers filter only shows accredited providers included in the claims submitted by the schools.
+The accredited providers' filter only shows accredited providers included in the claims submitted by the schools.

-If there are more than 15 accredited providers, a scrollable region is created and JavaScript is used to add a search box.
-Typing in the search box updates the list below it with accredited providers matching the search term.
+If there are more than 15 accredited providers, a scrollable region is created, and JavaScript is used to add a search box.
+Typing in the search box updates the list below with accredited providers matching the search term.
 If there are no matches, the list is empty.

-If JavaScript is unavailable, the accredited providers are still contained within the scrollable region but the search box is no longer shown.
+If JavaScript is unavailable, the accredited providers are still within the scrollable region, but the search box is no longer shown.

 The scrollable region is indicated by a cut-off mid-way through a checkbox, a bottom border and custom styles to display a scrollbar.